 Don’t stand in the endless line at the stop on Hyde just below Ghirardelli Square.
 Just walk up one stop and get on the cable car on the next one.
 You will save about half an hour of standing in line this way.

 Look into one of the San Francisco Multi-attraction passes before your trip.
 They could save you some money if you are planning to do most of the things offered.
 San Francisco CityPASS includes a three-day Muni Pass with unlimited rides on the cable car, historic trolley and other public transport, along with admission to several attractions and a San Francisco Bay Cruise.
-Check it out, it could be worth it.

 The San Francisco Sun Can Burn You